TALKING TO YOUR DOCTOR

 Why This Conversation Matters

-Dangerous interactions
+Drug interactions

 Duplicate prescriptions

-Incorrect dosages
+Incorrect doses

 Many medicines require dose adjustments based on what else you are taking.
 Without the full picture, your doctor is making decisions based on incomplete data.
 “I think half a tablet” is not enough information to prescribe safely.